-- 3.8 The Board is drawn from the membership of the federation. - 3.9 Full members of WaterAid appoint one trustee to the International Board, normally the Chair of their board (Article 25.2).
-See paragraph 2.5. - 3.10 As per the Articles (Article 25.2), WaterAid UK is entitled to appoint a second trustee from amongst its own board membership to the WAi Board.
-The UK Board has indicated its agreement to remove this entitlement when more than 50 per cent of federation income is raised outside the UK. - 3.11 The Articles stipulate that there should be at least four but not more than 12 trustees, drawn from the full members (Article 24).
-The Articles also set out the powers and responsibilities of the trustees, and directions for their appointment or removal. - 3.12 The Articles of Association make provision for further trustees to be recruited to the Board, to help ensure the diversity of skills and experience on the Board needed for effective governance (paragraphs 3.33-3.35 and Article 25.4). - 3.13 Associate and affiliate members have a non-voting status on the International Board5. - 3.14 As the maximum size of the Board under the Articles is 12 trustees, and as the members consider that any increase in this number could be detrimental to the effective operation of the International Board, it has been agreed that when the number of WaterAid full member organisations reaches eight, a process for electing trustees will be determined by the Board in consultation with the members. - 3.15 The WAi Executive Director attends the International Board meetings.
+- 3.9 The Board is drawn from the membership of the federation. - 3.10 Full members of WaterAid appoint one trustee to the WaterAid international Board, normally the Chair of their board (Article 25.2).
+See paragraph 2.5. - 3.11 As per the Articles (Article 25.2), WaterAid UK is entitled to appoint a second trustee from amongst its own board membership to the WAi Board.
+The UK Board has indicated its agreement to remove this entitlement when more than 50 per cent of federation income is raised outside the UK. - 3.12 The Articles stipulate that there should be at least four but not more than 12 trustees, drawn from the full members (Article 24).
+The Articles also set out the powers and responsibilities of the trustees, and directions for their appointment or removal.

+- 3.13 The Articles of Association make provision for further trustees to be recruited to the Board, to help ensure the diversity of skills and experience on the Board needed for effective governance (paragraphs 3.33-3.35 and Article 25.4). - 3.14 Associate and affiliate members have a non-voting status on the international Board. - 3.15 As the maximum size of the Board under the Articles is 12 trustees, and as the members consider that any increase in this number could be detrimental to the effective operation of the international Board, it has been agreed that when the number of WaterAid full member organisations reaches eight, a process for electing trustees will be determined by the Board in consultation with the members. - 3.16 The WAi Global Director attends international Board meetings.
 The Chief Executives attend at the discretion of the Chair of WAi; other senior leaders attend for relevant agenda items, by invitation of the Chair.